 A common way I see STP being used is shown below.

 Another important component of STP is helping students understand that they need to self-monitoring for meaning as they read.
-With the striving readers a work with as a reading specialist, I have to really work hard to help students understand how to read with an intent to grow their intellect, academically and emotionally.
-They often want to read just to finish, and want want the act of finishing to be the accomplishment.
+With the striving readers I work with as a reading specialist, I have to really work hard to help students understand how to read with an intent to grow their intellect, academically and emotionally.
+They often want to read just to finish and want the act of finishing to be the accomplishment.

 I started this journey by explaining and reiterating how these strategies can be done in our heads as we read, or in a written format, digitally, or on paper.
 I want them to know that my hope is for them to internalize the strategies and to be able to use them in their head after they become comfortable enough with them.
 I also try to keep in mind that students may be able to use these strategies in their heads with some texts and not with others.
 The content of the text and the student’s knowledge will affect this.
 I am the same way as an avid reader.